dezo103/rsschool-cv/cv.md

 My experience include all my works, which are presented in my website.
 And now I have part time job in web-studio as a HTML-coder (Landing pages and CMS WordPress).

+My education:
+* 2009 - Molodechno State Medical College,
+* 2015 - Belarussian State University (biologist),
+* 2019 - School of buisness of BSU (programmer and Web-designer) and some online courses such as HTML-academy, Codecademy, Enki, SoloLearn.